Wildcard Risks & Mitigation

 Preflight Mechanics & Wildcard Bypass Vectors

 Browsers enforce strict isolation when processing OPTIONS preflight requests.
 The WHATWG Fetch Standard explicitly prohibits combining Access-Control-Allow-Origin: * with Access-Control-Allow-Credentials: true.
-When this pairing occurs, the browser silently drops the response.
-This causes authentication failures without explicit console errors.
+When this pairing occurs, the browser blocks the response entirely — the response body is never exposed to JavaScript, and no console error describes why cookies were not sent.

 Preflight caching relies on Access-Control-Max-Age and header consistency.
 Misconfigured wildcard responses poison shared caches when Vary: Origin is omitted.
 Understanding how Access-Control-* Header Directives interact with intermediary caching layers prevents cross-tenant data leakage.